Kanyalak Preedasuttijit

 Kanyalak Preedasuttijit (กันยลักษณ์ ปรีดาสุทธิจิตต์; born 23 February 1998) is a Thai professional golfer who won the Ladies European Thailand Championship on 24 June 2018.
 The victory enabled the 20-year-old to take advantage of the two-year exemption membership on the Ladies European Tour.

 Early life

 Kanyalak was born on the 23 February 1998 in Chonburi to Anan Preedasuttijit and Nitikan Krissadapon.
 She has a brother Natkawin who is three years her junior.
 She started playing golf at a young age and she is known by her nickname "Bew".

 Junior career

 In 2012 Kanyalak won the Jakarta World Golf Championship. for All Girls classes, as well as being part of Thailand's side that won the team event.
 In 2013 the team repeated their success at the same tournament with Kanyalak finishing as runner-up in the individual competition.

 Amateur career

-Kanyalak won both the 2014 and 2016 Thailand Ladies Amateur Championships.
+Kanyalak won both the 2014 and 2016 Thailand Amateur Open.
 She won the 2015 Singha Classic on the All Thailand Golf Tour.